BinarCode/laravel-tenantable/README.md

 Just another multi tenant support package for Laravel.
 Heavily inspired from [Mohamed Said](https://github.com/themsaid) multitenancy videos.

-I started working on this at the same time or even before [spatie](https://github.com/spatie/laravel-multitenancy) started, because we need it for a real project, and it was part of that project.
-Now I've decided to move it into a separate package, so we can separate the logic, tests and support for this module.

 ## Installation

 You can install the package via composer: